tsenga2/keio-quant-macro/SETUP.md

 # Development Environment Setup Guide

-This guide will help you set up the necessary tools and environment for the Keio Quantitative Macroeconomics course.
-Follow the instructions specific to your operating system.
+This guide will help you set up the necessary tools and environment for the Keio Quantitative Macroeconomics - Deep Learning Edition course.

+## For Different Student Types

+**If you took Spring 2025**: You already have Python, Jupyter, and Git set up.
+You just need to add MATLAB to your existing setup.

+**If you're new to the program**: You'll need to set up everything from scratch, including the same tools used in Spring 2025 plus MATLAB.

 ## Required Software

 For both Windows and macOS:
-- **Python** (3.8 or newer)
+- **MATLAB** (basic installation - no special toolboxes required)
+- **Python 3.8+** and Jupyter notebooks (for data analysis and visualization)
 - **Git** (version control)
-- **Jupyter Notebooks**
+- **LaTeX** (for document preparation)
 - **Text editor** (VSCode recommended)
 - **Command-line tools**

+## Quick Setup for Spring 2025 Students

+If you already have Python, Jupyter, and Git from Spring 2025, you just need to add MATLAB:

+1. **Install MATLAB**
+   - Download and install MATLAB from [MathWorks](https://www.mathworks.com/products/matlab.html)
+   - Basic installation is sufficient - no special toolboxes required
+   - Verify installation by opening MATLAB and typing: `version`

+2. **Test your existing setup**
+   - Open Jupyter: `jupyter notebook`
+   - Test Python: `python --version`
+   - Test Git: `git --version`

+That's it!
+You're ready for the Autumn 2025 course.

+## Full Setup Instructions for New Students

 ## Setup Instructions for Windows